iotdomain/iotdomain-standard/iotconnect-standard.md

 # Encrypted Messaging - JWE

-Messages with potentially sensitive content, eg input commands and configuration updates, must be sent encrypted using the public crypto key of the intended recipient.
+Messages with potentially sensitive content, eg input commands and configuration updates, must be sent encrypted using the public key of the intended recipient.
 To this end the JSON Web Encryption is used.

-Just like signing, JWE supports compact serialization and JSON serialization
+Just like signing, JWE supports compact serialization and JSON serialization using the publisher's public key.

 .. todo ..